SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 .. note::

-    Casting does not actually *convert* the instance, or change its values.
+    Casting does not actually modify the instance, or change its values.
     The underlying instance remains the same; it is just treated and accessed as an instance of the type to which it has been cast.

 ..
 TODO: casting also needs to be mentioned in the context of protocol conformance.

+..
+QUESTION: should I mention upcasting here?
+   I can't think of an example where it's useful.
+   However, it does display different behavior from downcasting, in that upcasting always works, and so it doesn't return an optional.

 .. _ClassesAndStructures_Destructors: